MichaelCurrin/my-github-projects/docs/setup_and_run.md

 - http://localhost:4000/

+### Debug

 The Jekyll errors are not verbose, but this running with `--trace` command here.
+Note this will only build and not actually start the server.

 ```sh
 $ make debug